citiesense/docs/pages/02-Areas.md

 ## Getting Started with Areas
-Citiesense makes it incredibly simple and fast to access and organize information about specific areas in a city.
-Whether a neighborhood, a couple of blocks, or a large section of the city, simply start by setting up an Area on the City Map to begin organzing, analyzing and tracking information from a comprehensive stack of public data sources.
+Citiesense makes it simple and fast to access and organize information about specific areas in a city.
+Whether a neighborhood, a couple of blocks, or a large section of the city, start by setting up an Area on the City Map to begin organzing, analyzing and tracking information from a comprehensive stack of data sources.

 *__It's completely FREE to add an Area to your account, so let's do this.__*